Bachelor of Science (Honours) Brewing and Distilling (BRD) CW108

 What is the Course about?

 Brewing is the process by which beer is produced.
-The sugars in grain are fermented into alcohol with a yeast and hops are added for flavour.
 Distilling is the fermentation and purification process for the production of distilled spirits including whiskey and brandy.
-The brewing and distilling industry in Ireland is growing rapidly.
+The brewing and distilling industry in Ireland is growing rapidly and includes:

 - A growing Irish beer sector employing 2,000 people and supporting thousands of farming families